 English ivy plant is known for its ability to survive even in low light conditions.
 You can even set it up with some artificial lighting during the winter.

-As a rule, the ivy variety that has green leaves with white variegation likes less direct sun that the completely dark green one, meaning that you don’t have to care about the lack of light that it’s getting.
+As a rule, the ivy variety that has green leaves with white variegation likes less direct sunlight that the completely dark green one, meaning that you don’t have to care about the lack of light that it’s getting.

 You can put it somewhere where it can get both partial or full shade, and it will still live.